fbpx

 • Has 12 months of projected pricing data at the property level

-• Features historical individual listing performance data
+• Has historical individual listing performance data

-• Has advanced filtering options
+• Has advanced filtering (e.g. beachfront, view) options

 A growing number of people are choosing Airbtics over AirDNA in 2024, but as you can see, choosing the right short-term rental analytics tool for your property investment or Airbnb management business requires you to evaluate quite a few things!
 Not a simple task.
 Hope our post guided you a little better.